-(a) This Act does not govern a partnership that becomes a limited liability partnership before this Act takes effect, except (i) a partnership that is continuing the business of a dissolved limited liability partnership or (ii) a limited liability partnership that elects, before January 1, 199, in the manner provided by the partnership agreement or by law for amending the agreement, to be governed by this [Act].
-If an election is made, the provisions of this Act relating to the liability of a partner to a third party apply to limit the partner's liability to a third party who had done business with the partnership within 12 months next preceding the election only if the third party at the time of the election, knew or had received notification of the election.
+(c) Before January 1, 199\, a partnership voluntarily may elect, in the manner provided in its partnership agreement or by law for amending the partnership agreement, to be governed by this [Act] these [Amendments].
+The provisions of this [Act] these [Amendments] relating to the liability of the partnership's partners to third parties apply to limit those partners' liability to a third party who had done business with the partnership within one year preceding the partnership's election to be governed by this [Act] these [Amendments], only if the third party knows or has received a notification of the partnership's election to be governed by this [Act] these [Amendments].